 When you’re in the process of buying a meat shredder, start by checking out our Cove Meat Shredders.
 These shredders are designed for easy integration, come standard with a number of safety features, are easy to clean and maintain, and come in three different models allowing you to upgrade for future growth.
 They come equipped with the 5 most important options you should look for in a meat shredder.
 As a custom design and manufacturing company, we are also able to provide you with any of the integration equipment you need, and can even layout an integration line for you.

-Start your search for a meat shredder by downloading the Cove Shredders from Fusion Tech catalog.
+Start your search for a meat shredder by downloading the Fusion Cut catalog.
 Simply click the button below to get your copy today.

 1. Department of Industrial Relations Cal/OSHA Consultation Service Research and Education Unit.
 Ergonomics in Action: A Guide to Best Practices for the Food-Processing Industry.
 California: California Department of Industrial Relations, 2003.
 Print.